 This could lead to a claim for re-location, moving house and so on from the adoptive family.
 If the partner authority responsible for the leak can easily be identified then the claim will rest with that authority.
 If the matter is so complicated it cannot be clearly established which partner is responsible for the leak then the claim will be shared equally by all partners, irrespective of liability (non-negligent cover).
 The host authority and their insurers will handle the claim and involve other partners/insurers as appropriate.

-Hopefully all clients and brokers will welcome this communication of how the cover may operate.
+Hopefully all clients and brokers will welcome this communication of how the cover may operate and if there are any questions or further information is required please contact your usual RMP Account Director or Philip Farrar below.